tbagro/ESP8266WebServer-Bootstrap/README.md

 ## More info
  - Understanding how to program a web server on an ESP8266 : http://www.diyprojects.io/esp8266-web-server-tutorial-create-html-interface-connected-object/
  - How to create beautiful interface with Bootstrap : http://www.diyprojects.io/bootstrap-create-beautiful-web-interface-projects-esp8266/
- - How to change Boootstrap theme with Bootswatch CDN : http://www.diyprojects.io/bootstrap-web-server-esp8266-use-bootswatch-themes/

 # Interface Bootstrap pour vos projets ESP8266
 Comment créer une interface Web pour vos projets ESP8266